 John Worthington began his broadcasting career in 1946 as the junior announcer at CFQC in Saskatoon.
-He came to CKUA three years later, in 1949.
+He came to CKUA three years later.
 At the time it was a small and strictly local radio station operated by Alberta Government Telephones (AGT.)

 John started as announcer and took on many roles at CKUA over the years, including chief announcer, program director, general manager and then executive officer.
 After 'retiring,' he came full-circle, returning to his announcer role, which he retains to this day.